Fort Hamilton perseveres through winter storm

 |0

-This work, Fort Hamilton perseveres through winter storm [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Hamilton perseveres through winter storm, by Connie Dillon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT